tasdikrahman/k8s-cluster-upgrade-tool/README.md

 ## k8s-cluster-upgrade-tool

-NOTE: Please use the tool as a reference, we use this is in production, but you will have to make a couple of changes to the tool to make it work for you, for example as of now the deployment object names are tied to the way it looks for us.
-Support for making it configurable is coming soon, note, it's only for postUpgradeChecks and setComponentVersion Commands

 The tool allows you to
 - check for the components installed in the cluster and see whether everything is running in the required version or not and if not
 - Set the component running in the cluster to the desired version.